floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/04-metrics.typ

 For example, #cite_full(<briand_etal_1996>) defined cohesion as the tightness with which related program features are grouped together, and coupling as the amount of relationships between the elements belonging to different modules of a system.

 The publications in this review use different definitions for cohesion and coupling, and different methods of calculating them.
-For example, #cite_full(<selmadji_etal_2020>) defined (internal) cohesion as the number of direct connections between the methods of the classes belonging to a microservice over the number of possible connections between the methods of the classes.
+For example, #cite_full(<selmadji_etal_2020>) defined cohesion as the number of direct connections between the methods of the classes belonging to a microservice over the number of possible connections between the methods of the classes.
-The authors then define internal coupling as the number of direct method calls between two classes over the total number of method calls in the application.
+The authors then define coupling as the number of direct method calls between two classes over the total number of method calls in the application.

-Others @carvalho_etal_2020 @filippone_etal_2021 @zhou_xiong_2022 @zhang_etal_2020 @agarwal_etal_2021 @bandara_perera_2020 use a similar definition of cohesion, but they define (individual) coupling as the number of method calls from a microservice class to another class outside of the microservice boundary.
+Others @carvalho_etal_2020, @filippone_etal_2021, @zhou_xiong_2022, @zhang_etal_2020, @agarwal_etal_2021, @bandara_perera_2020 use a similar definition of cohesion, but they define (individual) coupling as the number of method calls from a microservice class to another class outside of the microservice boundary.
 The total coupling of the solution is the sum of the coupling of all microservices.
 Similarly, #cite_full(<filippone_etal_2023>) defined average cohesion and average coupling as ratio of the total cohesion and coupling respectively, to the number of microservices in the decomposition.

 #cite_full(<jin_etal_2021>) introduced the concept of inter-service cohesion and inter-call percentage (ICP) as coupling metrics.
-Several other publications used the metrics introduced by #cite_full(<jin_etal_2021>) in their research @wu_zhang_2022 @brito_etal_2021 @sellami_etal_2022 @nitin_etal_2022.
+Several other publications used the metrics introduced by #cite_author(<jin_etal_2021>) in their research @wu_zhang_2022, @brito_etal_2021, @sellami_etal_2022, @nitin_etal_2022.

 Another approach to cohesion and coupling is that of #cite_full(<santos_silva_2022>) and #cite_full(<lourenco_silva_2023>), who defined cohesion as the percentage of entities accessed by a functionality.
 If all entities belonging to a microservice candidate are accessed each time a microservice candidate is accessed, the microservice is strongly cohesive.
 Coupling is defined as the percentage of the entities exposed by a microservice candidate that are accessed by other microservice candidates.

-#cite_full(<al_debagy_martinek_2020>) used the inverse of cohesion as a metric, named lack of cohesion (LCOM).
+#cite_full(<al_debagy_martinek_2020>) used the inverse of cohesion as a metric, called lack of cohesion (LCOM).
 Lack of cohesion is calculated by the number of times a microservice uses a method from another microservice, divided by the number of operations multiplied by the number of unique parameters.
 This metric quantifies how the operations in a microservice are related to each other in terms of functionality.

 ==== Network overhead

 Microservices are distributed systems, and communication between microservices is done over a network.
-The network overhead is the extra cost of this communication, and many authors consider it an important metric to consider when designing a microservice architecture.
+The network overhead is the extra cost of this communication, and many authors consider it an important metric when designing a microservice architecture.

-#cite_full(<filippone_etal_2021>) and others @carvalho_etal_2020 @zhou_xiong_2022 calculated the value based using a heuristic function that uses the size of primitive types of method call arguments to predict the total network overhead of a microservice decomposition.
+#cite_full(<filippone_etal_2021>) and others @carvalho_etal_2020, @zhou_xiong_2022 calculated the value based using a heuristic function that uses the size of primitive types of method call arguments to predict the total network overhead of a microservice decomposition.
-#cite_full(<carvalho_etal_2020>) also included the protocol overhead in the calculation, which is the cost of the communication protocol used to send messages between microservices (for example, TCP headers, HTTP headers, etc.).
+#cite_full(<carvalho_etal_2020>) also included the protocol overhead in the calculation, which is the cost of the communication protocol used to send messages between microservices (for example, TCP and HTTP headers).

 #cite_full(<quattrocchi_etal_2024>) measured network overhead as part of their operational cost metric.
 The metric also includes data management costs (CPU and memory).